 “Your nerves have been a mess, girl.
 You probably just saw what you fear.
 Kinda like your worst nightmare.”

 After dinner, they went back to the room to freshen up.
-Joyce said she had actually won money at the casino and was going to try her luck again.
+Joyce said she had actually won money at the casino and would try her luck again.

 “Anything beats watching you and Casanova make cow eyes at each other.”